-We assume that consumers are differentiated in terms of their preferences for quality of the base good ("B") and quality of the complementary good ("C").
+Assume that consumers are differentiated by their preferences for quality of the base good (B) and quality of the complementary good (C).
 The second good requires the first good to provide positive utility.
-For example, we can think of the Windows operating system as the base good, and an office suite (such as Microsoft Office) as the complementary good, not necessarily produced by the same company.
-Let the marginal utility of quality of the base good be $\theta$ and the marginal utility of quality of the complementary good be $\varphi$ .
-The pair $(\theta, \varphi)$ defines a consumer type.
-We assume that both $\theta$ and $\varphi$ are distributed independently and uniformly on [0, 1].
+For example, think of the Windows operating system as the base good, and an office suite (such as Microsoft Office) as the complementary good, not necessarily produced by the same company.
+Let the marginal utility of quality of the base good be $\theta$ and the marginal utility of quality of the complementary good be $\phi$ .
+The pair (0, t), defines a company that both $\varphi$ and $\phi$ are defined.

+$(\theta, \phi)$ defines a consumer type.
+Also, assume that both $\theta$ and $\phi$ are distributed independently and uniformly on [0, 1].

-We assume that there are potentially network effects for the base good.
-These network effects could be direct effects that result from a consumer's utility directly increasing in the number of other users of the base good or indirect effects that result from other complementary goods whose existence positively influences consumers' willingness to pay for the base good via economies of scale in production.
-We assume in the latter case that the positive consumption effects between the base good and the complementary goods reinforce each other.
-We summarize these effects by adding a term proportional to sales of the base good in the utility function of a typical consumer.
+Assumed network effects could be direct effects that result from a consumer's utility directly increasing in the number of other users of the base good or indirect effects that result from other complementary goods whose existence positively influences consumers' willingness to pay for the base good via economies of scale in production.
+Assume for this study the latter case that the positive consumption effects between the base good and the complementary goods reinforce each other.
+These effects are summarized by adding a term proportional to sales of the base good in the utility function of a typical consumer.